hakobtp/blog/postgresql/transaction/8_Write_Ahead_Logging.md

 By default, PostgreSQL creates a checkpoint every 5 minutes or after 1 GB of **WAL** data has been written—whichever comes first.

+> **IMPORTANT:**
-> **Important:**
+>
 > A checkpoint only happens if something has changed since the last one.
-If no new data has been written to the database, PostgreSQL skips the checkpoint, even > if the timeout has passed—because there's nothing to save.
+> If no new data has been written to the database, PostgreSQL skips the checkpoint, even
+> if the timeout has passed—because there's nothing to save.

 #### Checkpoint Throttling